lit226/Covid-19-detection/README.md

 Covid 19 detection detects patient suffering from coronavirus using their x-ray images.

+## Transfer Learning
+Transfer learning is the reuse of a pre-trained model on a new problem.
+It's currently very popular in deep learning because it can train deep neural networks with comparatively little data.

+## Model Used
+### Efficientnet
+EfficientNet is a convolutional neural network architecture and scaling method that uniformly scales all dimensions of depth/width/resolution using a compound coefficient.

+### Architecture

 ## How to run the project?
 1. Clone this repository in your local system.
 2. Install all the libraries mentioned in the [requirements.txt](https://github.com/lit226/Covid-19-detection/blob/main/requirements.txt) file with the command `pip install -r requirements.txt`